Naem Nizam: Bangladesh Pratidin

 An arrest warrant was issued against Nizam in January 2018, following a defamation case filed by Awami League politician and State Minister of Primary and Mass Education, Motahar Hossain.
 He had filed the defamation case following a report on his corruption published on Bangladesh Pratidin on 9 April 2014.
-The issue of an arrest warrant was condemned by Bangladesh Federal Union of Journalists and Dhaka Union of Journalists.
-He is a member of the National Narcotics Control Board.
-On 22 October 2018, he along with 54 other editors issued a joint statement condemning Mainul Hosein for making offensive remarks against Masuda Bhatti, acting Editor of the Dainik Amader Notun Shomoy, on a live show on Ekattor TV.
+The issue of an arrest warrant was condemned by the Bangladesh Federal Union of Journalists and the Dhaka Union of Journalists.
+He condemned the passage of the Digital Security Act, 2018.

-In March 2018, Nizam attended an event of Bangladesh Border Guard and Border Security Force near the Bangladesh-India border near Jessore which had been declared a crime free area.

-Nizam was given a "tax card" and honored by the National Board of Revenue on 5 November 2018 for being one of the highest tax payers in the journalist category.

-On 16 September 2019, Nizam was elected General Secretary of the Editors' Council while Mahfuz Anam was elected president.
+On 16 September 2019, Nizam was elected general secretary of the Editors' Council while Mahfuz Anam was elected president.
 In a statement of the Editors Council he condemned the usage of Digital Security Act to arrest journalists.
 In August 2020, a statement issued by the council and signed by Nizam condemned the absence of national newspapers from the "government list of online news portals".
 The statement said it was unreasonable to require special permission or separate licenses for online versions of national newspapers.
-He is a member of Newspaper Owners’ Association of Bangladesh.

 In 2020, Nizam was awarded the Bashir Ahmed Award.
+In June, Bangladesh Financial Intelligence Unit investigated his accounts and that of his colleague in Bangladesh Pratidin, Peer Habibur Rahman.
 He called on the Ministry of Finance to reduce the import duty on newsprint in a virtual meeting with Finance Minister AHM Mustafa Kamal in April 2021.

-Nizam was elected director of Sheikh Russel KC on 29 May 2021.
-Naem Nizam has been relieved of his duties as the chief executive officer of News 24 and Radio Capital from November 2021 and made a director of the parent company, East West Media Group.
+Nizam was elected director of Sheikh Russel KC, sponsored by Bashundhara Group, on 29 May 2021.